 "Hootch" is the name used for "barracks."
 Typically, it referred to the type of barracks made with teak walls and corrugated steel roofs, not the concrete block barracks seen in these pictures—but the name stuck.

 It was the job of the hootch girl to wash and iron each airman's clothes, clean his boots, and keep his area clean.
 Each hootch girl was responsible for two cubicles.
 One cubicle comprised two double bunks and four freestanding lockers.
-All of the washing was done by hand.
+All the washing was done by hand.
 The girls did the wash while they sat around a large concrete slab where water and drainage was available.

 I think we each paid the girls $6 per month.
 We were paid only once per month so we paid them once each month.
 If every bunk was filled in a hootch girl's two cubicles, she made $48 each month.